cj1128/handmade-hero/README.md

 - Make player go up and down.
 I already implemented this function in the previous day, but I need to implement it in a new way: when the player moves to the stair, it goes automatically, no need to push any button.
 - Rename `TileRelX` and `TileRelY` to `OffsetX` and `OffsetY`
 - Define `bitmap_header` and parse bitmap.
 We have to use `#pragma pack(push, 1) and #pragma pack(pop)` to make vs pack our struct correctly

+### Day 37: Basic Bitmap Rendering

+- Design a very specific BMP to help debug our rendering.
+This is a very clever method.